I. POLICY STATEMENT

 - Support/counseling for the targeted student with protection from retaliation and further episodes of bullying.

-- A continuum of interventions developed to prevent bullying by addressing the social-emotional, behavioral, and academic needs of students who bully in order to prevent further incidents, while taking great care to ensure the safety of the targeted student.
+- Interventions for the student committing the bullying that address the specific social-emotional, behavioral, and academic needs of that student to prevent further incidents, while taking great care to ensure the safety of the targeted student.

 - Utilizing community health and mental health resources for those students who are unable to stop bullying behaviors in spite of school intervention and for those students involved in bullying behaviors as perpetrators, targeted students, or witnesses whose mental or physical health, safety, or academic performance has been impacted.